 Feast and have fun with loved ones!

 It is not just about legends and lights.
-Diwali is a celebration of love and to have fun with family and friends!
+Diwali is a celebration of love and having fun with family and friends!
 Exchange gifts, host delicious dinners, or watch firework displays together.
 Go all out!

 Make fabulous displays